|

 Can You Tan Scars?

-You cannot tan scars, as the results are very unpredictable and you would likely cause the scar to appear more obvious, with it becoming lighter and in contrast to your darkened tan.
+You cannot tan scars, as the results are very unpredictable.
+Tanning would likely make the scar appear more obvious, with it becoming lighter and in contrast to your darkened tan.

-It is not a good idea to try and target scars for tanning either, as the scar tissue will be very sensitive, especially if it is a new scar, and this could cause sunburn to the scar, blistering, and irritation.
+It is not a good idea to target scars for tanning either, as the scar tissue will be very sensitive, especially if it is a new scar.
+This could cause sunburn, blistering, and irritation to the scar.

-The scar tissue will also likely become thicker when it is tanned, and this can make it even more difficult to try and blend the scar in with the rest of your skin.
+Scar tissue will also likely become thicker when it is tanned, which can make it even more difficult to blend the scar in with the rest of the skin.

-Those who have naturally darker skin, and who have a higher melanin concentration, will also notice that their scars can turn darker in the sun as well, and will always be darker than the rest of their tan, making it very obvious.
+Those with naturally darker skin and a higher melanin concentration will also notice that their scars can turn darker in the sun as well, and will always be darker than the rest of their tan, making it very obvious.

-Trying to tan your scars will only do more harm than good, and you will not get the results you were after, most likely the opposite.
+Trying to tan your scars will only do more harm than good.
+You will not get the results you were after; most likely, the opposite.

 Final Thoughts